angmay/databootcamp/3. Python Challenge/README.md

 ## Background

 Two python scripts have been written to: 1.
-Calculate election data and count each candidate's votes (PyPoll) and 2. analyze financial records of a company to output a summary of profit/losses.
+Calculate election data and tally each vote (PyPoll) and 2.
+Analyze financial records of a company to output a summary of profit/losses (PyBank).

 ## PyPoll